-How to stoke their passion for mountain biking?
+3. How do you stoke your child's passion for mountain biking?

-For the bike mad amongst us, the priority needs to be ensuring that your offspring's first encounters with mountain biking are truly enjoyable, which may mean making some sacrifices when it comes to your own ambitions, because from now on…
+For the bike mad among us, the priority needs to be ensuring that your offspring's first encounters with mountain biking are truly enjoyable.
+And that may mean being flexible and making some sacrifices when it comes to your own ambitions, because from now on…

 … the journey is the destination!

-What sort of routes are suitable for your child?
+4. What sorts of routes are suitable for your child?

 You're most qualified to assess your child's fitness.
 Sure, their general level of endurance and power is relevant, but so too is how they feel on the day.
 What are their energy levels like?
-On certain days, they'll tire at the slightest thing, while on others it seems like they'll never get tired (despite your best efforts to wear them out).
+On certain days, they'll be flagging before you know it, while on others it seems like they'll never get tired (despite your best efforts to wear them out).

 Even on the shortest rides, the importance of having plenty of food and drink shouldn't be underestimated.
 If the tank starts to empty, a cereal bar, sliced fruit or a sandwich will work wonders.

 Once your child tips the scales between 25 and 30 kg, it might be time to consider a suspension fork.
-However, it needs to be a child-specific model, which means suitably lightweight, responsive under minimal load and adjustable to both the rider's weight and the terrain.
+However, it needs to be a child-specific model, which means it's suitably lightweight, responsive under minimal load, and adjustable to both the rider's weight and the terrain.

-Rear suspension – also known as rear travel, or the rear shock – found on full-suspension bikes or fullies adds more weight to bikes, but unless your child is pinning on a number for downhill races or regularly tackling tough trails, the drawbacks of these additional grams and kilos outweigh the potential fun-boosting benefits at this stage.
+Rear suspension – also known as rear travel or the rear shock – found on full-suspension bikes or fullies adds more weight to bikes.
+But, unless your child is pinning on a number for races or regularly tackling tough downhill trails, the benefits of rear suspension aren't enough to make it worth diluting the fun factor with the extra weight.

 Alongside frame size and weight, a bike's geometry and ergonomics are also key elements to consider.
-The bike should not just be a smaller version of an adult's bike, but needs scaled-down, child-specific dimensions including size-appropriate stand-over height (distance from top tube to ground), seating position, wheelbase and steering angle.
+The bike should not just be a smaller version of an adult's bike.
+Instead, it needs scaled-down, child-specific dimensions including size-appropriate stand-over height, seating position, wheelbase, and steering angle.